ministryofjustice/bichard7-next-tests/fixtures/uat-scenarios/README.md

 - Replace the value of `<Birthdate>` with `DATE_OF_BIRTH`
 - Replace the value of `<PNCidentifier>` with `PNC_IDENTIFIER`
 - Replace the values of `<AddressLine1>` through `<AddressLine5>` with the appropriate `ADDRESS_LINE_*` string
-- Check any `<OffenceWording>` for names or addresses, replace with appropriate strings for the seed script to replace
+- Check any `<OffenceWording>` for names or addresses, replace with appropriate strings for the seed script to replace.
+  - Names other than the defendant can be replaced with `VICTIM_1`, `VICTIM_2` etc.
 - Replace any `<ConvictionDate>` tags with `DATE_OF_HEARING`

 Once finished, It is a good idea to have another team member check over the xml in case anything has been missed.
 Do this via screen share, do not send over slack or email.